ZwickyTransientFacility/ztf_sim/docs/configuration.md

 `subprogram_name`: A string identifying the sub-survey, such as `"Collaboration Galactic Plane"`.

-`observing_fraction`: A float < 1.0 that specifies how much of the total time to be allocated to this sub-survey.
-The sum of the MSIP sub-surveys should be 0.4, the sum of the collaboration sub-surveys should be 0.4, and the sum of the Caltech sub-survey should be 0.2.
+`program_observing_fraction`: A float < 1.0 that specifies how much of the total time to be allocated to this program.
+All MSIP and collaboration sub-programs should have this set to 0.4, and Caltech sub-programs should have it set to 0.2.

+`subprogram_fraction`: A float < 1.0 that specifies how much of the _program_ time to be allocated to this sub-survey.
+The sum of all `subprogram_fractions` for a given program (e.g., MSIP) should equal one.

 `field_selections`: A nested set of criteria for assigning fields in the pre-defined field grid to the survey footprint.
 All selections are optional.
 These arguments are passed to `Fields.select_fields`.
 Options include: